 Out of crisis comes opportunity

-Ambitious and experienced boards, having survived the past six months, are now refocusing on organic and acquisitive growth plans.
-As a result, M&A activity in the UK is starting to resume (a number of public companies have announced strategic acquisitions in the past week including Avon Rubber, Computacenter, Mpac and Panoply).
+Ambitious and experienced boards, having survived the past nine months, are now refocusing on organic and acquisitive growth plans.
+As a result, M&A activity in the UK is starting to resume (a number of public companies have announced strategic acquisitions recently including Avon Rubber, Computacenter, Mpac and Panoply).

 The reasons to consolidate that existed last year in sectors such as financial services, insurance and managed services are still just as valid, if not more so, and the pandemic has created a number of situations that make more companies more open to an approach.